morgendagen/riden-dongle/README.md

 ![Image](esp8684_based.jpg)

+That ESP8684 is not supported, and is not likely to be supported soon, as Riden has flashed its own proprietary firmware on it and has encrypted it (the SPI_BOOT_CRYPT_CNT eFuse = 0b111).
+Unless we get access to their encryption key, we will not be able to flash it.

-That ESP8684 is not yet supported.
-But you can make the dongle work by removing the ESP8684 and soldering a ESP-12F in place.
+**But** you can make the dongle work by removing the ESP8684 and soldering a ESP-12F in place.
 Those WiFi modules can still be found.
 See here how to do it:

 ![Image](riden-retrograded-dongle-schema.png)